-EHR measure reports detail a provider's current percentages for EHR meaningful use objectives, for a specific reporting period.
-Use the numerator, denominator, and percent values in the report when Attesting for Meaningful Use (MU).
+EHR measure reports detail a provider's current percentages for meaningful use objectives, for a specific reporting period.
+Use the numerator, denominator, and percent values in the report when attesting for meaningful use (MU).
+See EHR Attestation.

 The objectives that show are based on the provider's stage of MU (Modified Stage 2, Stage 1, or Stage 2).
 See Setting your EHR Meaningful Use Stage.

 - Check measure reports often to gauge progress and verify that percentages exceed each measure's requirement.
 Sometimes small steps determine the difference between meeting or not meeting a measure.
 Identifying and addressing data entry errors or missing information in the beginning days will make your job easier.

 - When you have questions, this window is a useful tool to quickly review measure details.
 Drill down for each measure and see exactly which patients and actions are included in denominators and numerators.

 Running a report

 - On the EHR Dashboard, click Measure Calc.